Early life and education

 Rinpoche continued to teach throughout the world.
 Then, in 1989 in Nepal, Rinpoche met Andrew Harvey and invited him to help on the project.
 About the writing process, co-editor Patrick Gaffney said, "Probably, a book has never been written in such an unusual way."

 The Tibetan Book of Living and Dying was first launched in the United States in September 1992, where it received high acclaim and spent several weeks at the top of the bestseller lists.
 It was subsequently released in the United Kingdom, Australia and India, and first translated into German and French.
 To date, more than three million copies have been printed in 34 languages and 80 countries.

 Conferences and events

-Rinpoche is a regular speaker at conferences around the world, addressing topics such as Buddhism in the modern world, death and dying, meditation and happiness.
+Rinpoche was a regular speaker at conferences around the world, addressing topics such as Buddhism in the modern world, death and dying, meditation and happiness.

 In 2004, he served as a keynote speaker at the Parliament of the World's Religions, where over 8,000 religious leaders and lay people gathered in Barcelona in Spain to discuss the issues of religious violence, access to safe water, the fate of refugees worldwide, and the elimination of developing countries' debts.